- GRANT PORTFOLIO

 We know that breaking this complicated cycle requires a multi-point strategy.
 Not only must we intervene when abuse or neglect has already occurred and help the fragile victims heal, we also must work to keep it from happening at all.

 That’s why NW Children’s Fund impacts several critical points in the complex cycle of abuse and neglect.
-By supporting therapeutic foster care, youth mentoring, family stability and so much more, we’re providing the support systems children need to be in a safe, nurturing environment, and working with families to alleviate the stresses and deficiencies that can lead to abuse and neglect.
+By supporting therapeutic foster care, youth mentoring, family stability and so much more, we’re providing the support systems children need to be in a safe, nurturing environment, and alleviating the stresses and deficiencies that can lead to abuse and neglect.

-Our grants go to agencies that are dedicated to:
+We provide grants to agencies that are dedicated to:

-You can make a lasting difference in the life of a vulnerable child, donate today:
+Your support of NWCF can make a lasting difference in the life of a vulnerable child.
+Please donate today.